Robert Rauschenberg, 1925-2008, American

 A gorgeous sensuality roils the entire surface of some of these canvas, layered with images to some depth.

-People lingered in front of these tableaux, and paraded in front of them and watched themselves.
+People lingered in front of these tableaux, and paraded in front of them and watched themselves and fellow visitors.

 Bible Bike (Borealis) and detail, 1991, screenprinted, chemical-resistant varnish and patina chemicals on three plates of brass, bronze and copper.